nextcloud/documentation/admin_manual/operations/index.rst

 ==========

-Advanced operation including monitoring, scaling across multiple machines, and creating a custom theme for your ownCloud server.
+Advanced operation including monitoring, scaling across multiple machines, and creating a custom theme for your Nextcloud server.

 .. toctree::
    :maxdepth: 2